stephenh/jribble-eclipse/README.md

 jribble-eclipse
 ===============

-eclipse plugin to generate .jribble files for .java files
+eclipse plugin to generate .jribble files for .java files.
+Really just a playground at this point.